EPDM vs TPO Roofing: Which Is Better For You?

 • Energy Efficiency: TPO roofs are highly reflective and can significantly reduce heat absorption.
 This can lead to lower cooling costs, making them a sustainable choice for energy-conscious individuals.

 • Durability: TPO roofing is resistant to punctures, tears, and UV radiation, ensuring a long lifespan for your roof.
+In comparison, PVC roofing membranes also offer exceptional durability and strength, with a lifespan of up to twenty years or more, and are highly resistant to harsh weather conditions.

 • Aesthetic Variety: TPO roofing membranes come in a range of colors, including white, tan, and gray, allowing for more design flexibility.